InitialShape/cryptocurrency/README.md

 transactions around
 - An HTTP API that allows for sending transactions, minted blocks and that allows miners to be implemented
-- A working transaction evaluation pipeline that checks the validity of transactions within blocks
+- An almost working transaction evaluation pipeline that checks the validity of transactions within blocks
 - A miner
 - A tool for creating and sending transactions